ayenpure/eam-quickview-joss/paper.md

 # Technical Details

-QuickView is built on Kitware's Trame framework [@Kitware:2024:trame] to create a web-based application that leverages ParaView for data visualization and is distributed as a native desktop application using Tauri.

-## Trame

-Trame [@Kitware:2024:trame] enables developers to control application behavior through a comprehensive set of triggers and change listeners on UI elements.
-By monitoring variable values, developers can drive backend logic effectively.
-Additionally, Trame provides "widgets" that support integration with various popular visualization tools including Matplotlib, Plotly, VTK, and ParaView, allowing for rich interactive visualizations within a unified interface.

-## ParaView and Python Plugins

-ParaView [@Ahrens:2005; @Henderson:2007] is a powerful open-source data analysis and visualization application built primarily in C++.
-Traditionally, adding new features to ParaView requires modifying C++ source code across multiple files and recompiling the entire application—a time-consuming process that hinders rapid prototyping.
-However, ParaView's Python plugin system circumvents these limitations by enabling developers to create new readers, filters, and writers entirely in Python, with UI elements defined through decorators.
-This approach significantly accelerates the development of data processing pipelines.
-For QuickView, custom NetCDF readers and specialized filters for processing EAM data were implemented as Python plugins, which are automatically imported and loaded by ParaView at application startup.
+QuickView is built on Kitware's Trame framework [@Kitware:2024:trame] to create a web-based application that leverages ParaView [@Ahrens:2005; @Henderson:2007] for data visualization and is distributed as a native desktop application using Tauri [@Tauri:2024] via the trame-tauri library [@Kitware:2022:trame-tauri].
+Trame enables developers to control application behavior through triggers and change listeners on UI elements while providing widgets that integrate with visualization tools including ParaView.
+ParaView's Python plugin system allows developers to create readers, filters, and writers entirely in Python without recompiling the C++ application, significantly accelerating development.
+For QuickView, custom NetCDF readers and specialized filters for processing EAM data were implemented as Python plugins.
+Tauri transforms the web application into a native desktop application, eliminating the need for users to install ParaView or configure Python environments by bundling all dependencies into a single executable with smaller application sizes and lower memory usage compared to alternatives.

-## Tauri

-To provide users with a native desktop experience without requiring complex installation procedures, QuickView employs Tauri [@Tauri:2024], a Rust-based framework that transforms web applications into native desktop applications.
-This approach eliminates the need for users to separately install ParaView or configure Python environments, as all dependencies are bundled into a single executable.
-Tauri's efficient architecture results in smaller application sizes and lower memory usage compared to alternative solutions, while maintaining native performance across Windows, macOS, and Linux platforms.

 # Acknowledgements